 - Pudding Shop Lale: This eatery has authentic food and is very easy to get to.
 They serve their famous Turkish rice pudding that all kids love!

 - Pizza e Birra: This popular pizza chain has several branches across Istanbul, making it a convenient option for families.
-There’s also a play area for kids, making it a great place to simultaneously eat and entertain the little ones.
+There’s also a play area for kids, making it a great place to eat and entertain the little ones simultaneously.
 The pizzas are tasty, and the prices are reasonable

 - Tariq’s Diner: This fun American-style diner is decorated with vintage memorabilia and serves classic dishes like burgers and fries.
 The portions are generous, and an outdoor seating area is perfect for families with young children